The symplectic cohomology of magnetic cotangent bundles: Proof of Theorem

 \begin{rem} The proof of Theorem~\ref{lmMainEstimate} is robust under sufficiently small (compactly supported) time-dependent perturbations.
 In fact, on the unit disc bundle it suffices to require that $H^\rho$ be equal to some fixed $C^2$-small Hamiltonian.
-On the other hand, even in the compact case, when varying the symplectic structure one can only obtain the required a-priori energy estimates for Hamiltonians which are small enough relative to the perturbation of the symplectic form.
-Thus, it is to be expected that besides linearity near infinity one must further restrict the behavior of the Hamiltonian in a neighborhood of the zero section. \end{rem} \begin{proof}[Proof of Theorem \ref{thmEstCont}] For this let $a_1\leq a_2$, let $f:\R^2\to[0,1]$ be a zig-zag function as in the proof of Theorem \ref{tmContinuatiation} and let $f_{s_0}(s,t):=f(s+s_0,t)$.
-Let $\eta_{x_0}:\R\times T^*M\to[0,1]$ be defined by $\eta_{s_0}(s,p)=f_{s_0}(s,\sqrt{|p|})$ and let $H_{s_0}$ be an $s$-dependent Hamiltonian defined by
+On the other hand, even in the compact case, when varying the symplectic structure one can only obtain the required a priori energy estimates for Hamiltonians which are small enough relative to the perturbation of the symplectic form.
+Thus, it is to be expected that besides linearity near infinity one must further restrict the behaviour of the Hamiltonian in a neighbourhood of the zero section.
+This explains why we were forced to introduce the delay parameter $\rho$ to our Hamiltonians. \end{rem} \begin{proof}[Proof of Theorems \ref{thmEstCont} and \ref{thmEstProd}] Consider first the case of Theorem \ref{thmEstCont}.
+Let $a_1\leq a_2$, let $f:\R^2\to[0,1]$ be a zig-zag function as in the proof of Theorem \ref{tmContinuatiation} and let $f_{s_0}(u,v):=f(u+s_0,v)$.
+Let $\eta_{s_0}:\R\times T^*M\to[0,1]$ be defined by $\eta_{s_0}(s,p)=f_{s_0}(s,\sqrt{|p|})$ and let $H_{s_0}$ be an $s$-dependent Hamiltonian defined by

-In order for the proof of Theorem \ref{lmMainEstimate} to go through, we need to interpolate in such a way that $\|\iota_{X_H}\pi^*\sigma\|_{\infty}$ can be made arbitrarily small.
-We can choose $f$ so that $\partial_tf$ is supported in $t>a$ for $a$ arbitrarily large.
-It is straight forward that this give the required control. \end{proof}